Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

-To validate the system in the real world, we conduct multiple navigation trials using a Boston Dynamics \textit{Spot} quadruped as shown in Fig.~\ref{fig:spot_overview}.
-First, we collect an RGB-D sequence of a two-storage office building comprising a variety of room types as well as objects.
-Using this data, we create the hierarchical 3D scene graph presentations as introduced in Sec.~\ref{sec:approach} above.
+To validate the system in the real world, we utilize a Boston Dynamics \textit{Spot} robot with a calibrated Azure Kinect RGB-D camera and a 3D LiDAR attached to it.
+We collect a stream of RGB-D sequences inside a \rebuttal{two-story} office building, traversing through a variety of rooms with diverse semantic information as shown in Fig.~\ref{fig:spot_overview}.